nchindhamani/SmartStockAI/smartstock-backend/MARKET_QUOTES_INGESTION.md

 ## Notes

-1. **Deduplication:** The composite primary key `(symbol, date)` ensures no duplicates.
+1. **Deduplication:** The composite primary key `(ticker, date)` ensures no duplicates.
 Re-running the script will update existing records.

 2. **Rate Limiting:** The 10-second wait for 429 errors is designed to clear FMP's 1-minute rate limit window.